Inside the lucrative business of a metaverse landlord, where monthly rent can hit $60,000 per property

 In the rush to build the metaverse, Sam Huber has had a head start.

 “I’ve been personally buying virtual lands since 2017,” says Huber.
 His London-based company, Admix, has found a surprisingly lucrative business turning that virtual real estate into actual money.
-For brands ranging from McDonald’s to Pepsi to Formula One racing, Admix has been buying space in various metaverse platforms like Decentraland and the Sandbox and leasing them to companies interested in dabbling inside this new online virtual space.
+Working with brands ranging from McDonald’s to Pepsi to Formula One racing, Admix has been buying space in various metaverse platforms like Decentraland and the Sandbox and leasing them to companies interested in dabbling inside this new online virtual space.

 Depending on the size of the space and the metaverse platform where it’s located, Huber says his company has bought virtual real estate for the equivalent of anywhere between $20,000 and $1 million recently, in the form of cryptocurrency.
 On the high end, building out a metaverse experience on one of those plots of land and leasing it back to a company can get monthly rents upwards of $60,000.
 Huber says that on some projects, Admix has pulled in profits upwards of 70%.
 “It’s highly profitable,” he says.